-Earlier this year, I had the amazing experience of embarking on train travel through northwestern Europe, pulling out of London early one Monday morning to explore some cities for the second time (Paris), new cities in countries I had visited before (Cologne), and two cities of countries I had never stepped foot in (Brussels and Amsterdam).
+Earlier this year, I had the amazing experience of embarking on train tour of Europe – specifically, northwestern Europe – pulling out of London early one Monday morning to explore some cities for the second time (Paris), new cities in countries I had visited before (Cologne), and two cities of countries I had never stepped foot in (Brussels and Amsterdam).

-Of course the destinations themselves were intriguing and exciting; but there was an added joy to the trip because I was going from capital to capital by train, watching the world zoom by while sitting in the comfort of my Thalys seat, drinking coffee and starting my day off by seeing the transition from city, to suburbs, to villages, to countryside and back again, then hearing the conductor’s voice alerting me to get my bag, before stepping off to see a whole new place.
+Of course the destinations themselves were intriguing and exciting; but there was an added joy to the trip because I was going from capital to capital by train, watching the world zoom by while sitting in the comfort of my Thalys seat.
+Rail journeys are always inherently dreamy and romantic to me.
+Drinking coffee and starting my day off by seeing the transition from city, to suburbs, to villages, to countryside and back again, then hearing the conductor’s voice alerting me to get my bag, before stepping off to see a whole new place – what a magical feeling.

 For a lot of destinations I want to explore, I have to take flights (if I want any chance of getting there in less than a month).
-But if you’re traveling in Europe, as I was based in London at the time, trains are so much better in so many ways it seems insane not to use them.
+But if you’re traveling in Europe, as I was based in London at the time, trains are so much better in so many ways, for such a wide range of destinations, it seems insane not to use them.
+If you’re still confused about whether to pick the train or plane in Europe, this article may help you decide.

 My train travel pass was provided courtesy of Rail Europe; however, all opinions and viewpoints expressed in this post are, as always, my own.
 If you want to save this post for future reading, Pin away!